6110-sp24/6110-sp24.github.io/_pages/class-tools/setup.md

 You will need an x86-64 Unix environment to run the class tools and ensure that we can build your compiler on the grading server.

+Our officially supported programming languages are Java, Scala, Rust, and Typescript.
+If you are unsure which language to choose, you should default to Java.

 If you're not already on a Unix environment (e.g., Linux, MacOS, WSL, MinGW), you can [set up a virtual machine](vm.md).
 Alternatively, you can use [the Athena environment](https://ist.mit.edu/athena).[^1]

 Since you'll be doing a lot of coding in your chosen environment, it's worth investing effort into customizing it to be comfortable and productive for you.
 This might include installing your favorite text editor, tweaking your VM settings, or figuring out how to make your favorite IDE work with the class tools.
 A common solution is to develop on your local machine and run the compiler on the Unix environment (synchronyzing code with a [shared folder](https://docs.vmware.com/en/VMware-Workstation-Pro/17/com.vmware.ws.using.doc/GUID-D6D9A5FD-7F5F-4C95-AFAB-EDE9335F5562.html), `scp`, `rsync`, `sshfs`, or git).